-Keep scrolling down and you get Dark Pool and Key Price Levels as well as the Open Interest graph:
+Keep scrolling down, and you get Dark Pool and Key Price Levels as well as the Open Interest graph:

 Finally, WhaleStream also shows you the largest 1-day Open Interest movements and the top institutional holders of the stocks:

-Ah the most important part of any subscription service: how much does it cost?
+Ah, the most important part of any subscription service: how much does it cost?

 WhaleStream also has a very active social media presence.
-Its Twitter feed sends out live updates, although members get notifications instantly through the app.
+Its Twitter feed sends live updates, although members get notifications instantly through the app.
 WhaleStream also has an active Facebook and Instagram presence.

-A clean and intuitive platform with a smooth flow and easy to learn features.
+A clean and intuitive platform with a smooth flow and easy-to-learn features.

-The support staff is more than willing to help new users directly in the WhaleStream chat or in the Discord server.
+The support staff is more than willing to help new users directly in the WhaleStream chat or the Discord server.

 A 7-Day free trial allows full access to the site before you decide to make the plunge.

-No mobile app yet, everything is still web-based.
+No mobile app yet; everything is still web-based.